wp-plugins/rio-video-gallery/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 Updated the core with latest libraries & UI.
-MAde compatible with latest version of WordPress.
+Made compatible with latest version of WordPress.

 = 1.1 =
 Added Popup to Video items & several bug fixes.